czarniecka/compiler/README.md

 ## Additional Directories and Files

-The following directories and files were provided by the course instructor (Dr. Maciej Gębala):
+The following directories and files were provided by the course instructor (Maciej Gębala):

 - `tests` directory – example programs for verifying the correctness of the generated code.
 - `programs` directory – additional auxiliary scripts.